The convergence of mobility and collaboration are a growing reality. And that's the backdrop for

 Cisco UC 9.0 aims to do all of this.
 A new featured called Extend and Connect works with Jabber to bring any third-party phone into the Cisco UC environment.
-Cisco is also offering support for fixed mobile convergence to give users with any type of mobile phone access to more desk phone-like features anywhere -- without the need of a smartphone, a data plan, or a mobile client installed on the phone.
+Cisco is also offering support for fixed convergence to give users with any type of mobile phone access to more desk phone-like features anywhere -- without the need of a smartphone, a data plan, or a mobile client installed on the phone.

 On the video front, UC 9.0 promises better bandwidth management via a built-in implementation of Call Admission Control.
-CAC automatically creates a logical view of the network so the system can dynamically update traffic management across clusters and locations to ensure optimal call quality, even during peak usage periods.
+CAC automatically creates a logical view of the so the system can dynamically update management across clusters and locations to ensure optimal call quality, even during peak usage periods.
 Cisco is also offering support for additional video endpoints and a dial by e-mail feature.

 "We've relied on Cisco Unified Communications for several years, and this latest version brings several updates that answer pressing business needs.
 Voice traffic has increased exponentially on our network, especially during peak times when applications are due for enrollment and financial aid," said Nick Ciesinski, network architect at the University of Wisconsin.
 "Native queuing gives us a way to automate the handling of those spikes in call activity."